Sheilla-Chomba/R-programming/README.md

 This activity will mainly help me build my portfolio and grow my skills.

 I will use programming questions from Introduction to programming using Python only that I will program these exercises with R.
+I will divide the work into chapters starting with:
+  1. Introduction to R
+  2. Elementary programming